jk367/jk367/README.md

-Hi, my name is J.M.
-Kettle and I am a writer and a photographer.
+Hi, my name is James Kettle and I work at Faraday.
-I'm based in NYC and like reading and eletronic music.
+I'm based in NYC